Table of Contents

 - Have your child go to the bathroom at the beginning of the bedtime routine and then again right before going to sleep.

-- Use an alarm system that rings when the bed gets wet and teaches the child to respond to bladder sensations at night.
+- Use a moisture alarm system that rings when the bed gets wet.
+This can teach your child to respond to bladder sensations at night.

 - Create a reward system for dry nights.